dmitrypol/dmitrypol.github.io/_posts/2016-06-20-modular_code.md

 More thoughts on structuring code and running it via background jobs.
 This post was inspired by me trying to wrap my head around [Sandi Metz' Rules For Developers](https://robots.thoughtbot.com/sandi-metz-rules-for-developers).

-Let's imagine we need to import CSV file into our DB.
+Let's imagine we need to import CSV file into our DB in a Rails application.
 It's easy to write a simple class with a single method (or a Rake task).

 {% highlight ruby %}
 # app/services/user_import.rb